AMHembrough/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

-The design specifications for MechCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-If we consider all manufacturing lots collectively, the current manufacturing data do meet this specification as the variance is slightly above 76 pound per square inch.
+The design specifications for MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+If we consider all manufacturing lots collectively, the current manufacturing data do meet this specification as the variance is slightly above 62 pound per square inch.

 ![Figure 2: Summary Stats of All Lots MPG]( https://github.com/AMHembrough/MechaCar_Statistical_Analysis/blob/main/Figure%202.PNG)